concur/developer.concur.com/api-guides/index.markdown

 As we are currently in the process of creating more documents of this type, please feel free to provide us with feed and suggestions in our [Developer Forums](http://forum.developer.concur.com/c/apis/api-guides).

-# Getting Started With Parnter Applications
+# Getting Started With Partner Applications

 * [Applications](#method1)
 * [Registering a Partner Application in your sandbox (or for clients building their own app in their production site)](#method2)